 Trust and reputation

-Coinbase enjoys an excellent reputation and trust as a registered and regulated company with well-known VCs as investors, transparent team and immaculate track record (with minor, anecdotal complaints from individual customers).
+Coinbase enjoys an excellent reputation and trust as a registered and regulated company with well-known VCs as investors, a transparent team, and an immaculate track record (with minor, anecdotal complaints from individual customers).

 Coinbase is a Bitcoin company based in San Francisco, which means that is required to comply with US laws and regulations, at both a federal and state level.
 Here are some of the regulatory bodies, laws, and regulations that Coinbase complies with: